Infant Skull Fracture: Types, Signs, Diagnosis, And Treatment

 • Cognitive impairment may include short attention span, memory problems, inability to make decisions, lower IQ, and learning difficulties.

-• Physical symptoms may include seizures, headaches, sleeping problems, tremors, paralysis, and speaking-related issues.
+• Physical symptoms may include headaches, sleeping problems, tremors, paralysis, speaking-related issues, and seizures in babies.

 Sleep issues may be the long-term complication of skull fracture.